Iraqi Premier Division League

 The Iraqi Premier Division League (دوري الدرجة الممتازة العراقي) is the second-highest division of the Iraqi football league system after the Iraq Stars League.
 The league is contested by 20 clubs and is operated by the Iraq Football Association (IFA).
 The current format sees 20 teams playing 38 matches each (playing each team in the league twice, home and away), totalling 380 matches in the season.

 Each season, the two top-finishing teams in the Premier Division League are automatically promoted to the Stars League.
-The third and fourth-placed teams compete in a play-off match, with the winner qualifying for the promotion play-off match against the 18th-placed team from the Stars League.
-The two lowest-finishing teams are relegated to the First Division League, while the 18th-placed team enters a relegation play-off with the third-placed team from the First Division League.
+The third and fourth-placed teams compete in a play-off match, with the winner qualifying for the two-legged promotion play-off against the 18th-placed team from the Stars League.
+The two lowest-finishing teams are relegated to the First Division League, while the 18th-placed team enters a two-legged relegation play-off with the third-placed team from the First Division League.

-From the 2023–24 season, the competition's name was changed from First Division League to Premier Division League.
-In the 2024–25 season, Al-Mosul won the title and was promoted alongside runners-up Al-Gharraf.
+In the 2023–24 season, the competition's name was changed from First Division League to Premier Division League.
+The current champions are Al-Jolan, who won the title in the 2025–26 season.
 Al-Minaa and Al-Mosul are the record holders in the tournament having won three titles each.